-Depending on the credit agency, you may need to set up a PIN that you'll use to confirm your identity when you want to temporarily lift or permanently remove the freeze.
-Experian requires a PIN of five to 10 digits.
+1. Gather your information.
+In the past, all three of the credit agencies had consumers use a PIN to confirm their identities when they wanted to temporarily lift or permanently remove a freeze.
+But Equifax and Experian no longer require a PIN.
+Instead, you can set up a password-protected online account or provide identity-verification information by phone or mail.
 With TransUnion, you must provide a six-digit PIN to unfreeze your credit report by phone or mail.
 But if you go online, you can manage your freeze with a password-protected account instead.
-Equifax no longer requires a PIN.
-You can use a password-protected online account or provide identity-verification information by phone or mail.

 2. Contact each credit agency.
 The web pages or phone numbers below are the quickest avenues to imposing a freeze.
 To submit your request by mail, use these addresses.

 (Fill out and submit this form to request a freeze by mail.)

-Experian Security Freeze, P.O.
-Box 9554, Allen, TX 75013
+Experian Security Freeze,

-TransUnion, P.O.
-Box 160, Woodlyn, PA 19094
+Woodlyn, PA 19094